sieunhanminique/prog2-project/README.md

 # The Tiny Project
-This project is an exercise of **Programming 2 Course**, practicing implementing principles of OOP using C++.
+This project is an exercise of **Programming 2 Course**, practicing implementing OOP using C++.
 It includes 2 parts to build a program to solve a system of linear equations.
 ## Part A
 Vector, Matrix, and LinearSystem classes are built in order to solve a linear system equation: **Ax = b**.
 They are written in .h files and tested.